Galathea expeditions: Second expedition

-The second expedition was conceived in 1941 in discussions between journalist and author Hakon Mielche and oceanographer and ichthyologist Anton Frederik Bruun.
+The second expedition, Galathea Deep Sea Expedition was conceived in 1941 in discussions between journalist and author Hakon Mielche and oceanographer and ichthyologist Anton Frederik Bruun.
 It was originally hoped to send out a second expedition on the centenary of the first; however, World War II intervened and preparations had to be postponed.
 In June 1945 the two protagonists, along with explorers Eigil Knuth, Ebbe Munch and Henning Haslund-Christensen, decided to establish the Danish Expedition Foundation, which was to raise funds for the second Galathea, as well as other, expeditions.

 The expedition eventually started in 1950, with its main purpose deep sea oceanography.
 For the use of the expedition a British sloop, HMS Leith, was acquired and renamed HDMS Galathea.
 It was 80 m long and 11 m wide, with a draught of 3.5 m and was powered by two steam turbines that gave it a cruising speed of 12 kn.
 Galathea 2 left Copenhagen in October 1950 carrying a crew of about 100 seamen and scientists, visiting many of the same places the original Galathea had visited over a century earlier.
 The main difference in the route taken from the earlier expedition was in using the Panama Canal, rather than the Drake Passage at the southern end of South America, to transit between the Pacific Ocean and the Atlantic.
 From 1950 to 1952 the expedition carried out a program of scientific exploration; the highlight occurred in July 1951 when, while investigating the Philippine Trench, scientists secured biological material from a record depth of 10190 m.
 The expedition returned to Copenhagen in June 1952 where the ship was welcomed by a crowd of 20,000 people.

 Results

 The second Galathea expedition led to the discovery of, among other things, the fish species Antipodocottus galatheae and Abyssobrotula galatheae, the snail species Guttula galatheae and, above all, living Monoplacophora, a class of "ancestral mollusc" which until then was known only from the fossil record.
-The biggest sensation at the time, however, was the discovery of barnacles on a rock from the bottom of the Philippine Trench since it had been assumed that life could not exist at this sea depth.
+The biggest sensation at the time, however, was the discovery of sea anemones on a rock from the bottom of the Philippine Trench since it had been assumed that life could not exist at this sea depth.
 Dr Claude E. ZoBell, the 'Father of Marine Microbiology', was aboard this expedition.